MariaAise/dl_intro/docs/README.md

----
-description: >-
 This GitBook will host all course materials, Colab notebooks, and live updates — Dr. Maria Prokofieva

   See you on September 22, 2025
 layout: landing
----

 # Introduction to Deep Learning in Social Sciences